adam-stogsdill/Neuroscience/PHD Stuff/Boston/Interview Research/Researcher Research 🤣.md

 Marc Howard's Lab: [Theoretical Cognitive Neuroscience Lab](https://sites.bu.edu/tcn/) Lab Description: Theoretical modeling of physically-constrained models of cognition, with attention given to learning and memory.

+#### Neural Theory of Cognition
+Hypothesis: The Brain uses the same form of representation to represent information as a function of continuous variables and a relatively small set of data independent operators to manipulate those functions.

+#### Neural Representations of time and space and other variables

+#### Deep Networks Inspired by Theoretical Neuroscience

 ### Joseph McGuire
 Joseph McGuire's Lab: [Cognition & Decision Lab](https://sites.bu.edu/cdlab/) Lab Description: